High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: RESULTS

-Proteins deposited by ESIBD are adsorbed on the substrate surface in vacuum, not embedded in ice.
-Due to the absence of ice, these proteins show very high contrast in micrographs, as seen in Figure \ref{fig_ice}a.
-However, 3D reconstructions of ESIBD-prepared proteins show a high-density, unresolved shell at the surface of the protein, making the determination of structural features at the protein surface impossible.\cite{TE2022} When ice is grown around ESIBD-prepared proteins, such a high-density shell is not observed in 3D reconstructions, allowing the structure of the entire protein to be determined.\cite{TE2024} Thus, growing ice over deposited proteins is essential for good cryoEM maps.
+Proteins prepared by ESIBD adsorb on the surface of an amorphous carbon support film,\cite{TE2022} in vacuum.
+In the absence of ice, they show very high contrast in micrographs (Fig.\,\ref{fig_ice}a), but an unresolved shell at the protein surface prevents high-resolution structural analysis.\cite{TE2022} Upon embedding the proteins in an ice film grown in the deposition chamber, such a shell is not observed which allows the structure to be determined at high resolution throughout.\cite{TE2024}